Saurab-Shrestha/Loan-Eligibility-Prediction/README.md

 No: if the loan is disapproved

 So using the training dataset we will train our model and try to predict our target column that is `Loan Status` on the test dataset.

+I have used three main Algorithms to predict:
+    - LogisticRegression
+    - SVM
+    - RandomForestClassifier